February 19th 2020

 The reasons why so many women are suffering from IBS

-Women account for two thirds of IBS cases in the UK, and a leading doctor thinks he knows why.
+There's been a spike in people contacting IBS helplines since lockdown and women account for two thirds of IBS cases in the UK; leading doctor Rangan Chatterjee thinks he knows why.
 Here’s how to get to the root of digestive issues and ensure you’re taken seriously at the GP’s

 Dr Rangan Chatterjee has been a practising GP for almost 20 years, and in his time in clinic, as the BBC’s Doctor in the House and teaching other clinicians, he’s encountered one particular health issue that’s mushrooming at an alarming pace, among women in particular: IBS.